vidarshan/vidarshanadithya/README.md

 <p align='center'>Currently, </p>

-<p align='center'>I'm open to machine learning related topics, and have been gaining knowledge about the subject.
-Also, I'm looking forward to expand my knowledge on the .Net framework. 🤖</p>
+<p align='center'>I'm open to machine learning related topics, and have been gaining knowledge about the subject 🤖</p>

 <br>